Why Am I Feeling Skull Crushers in My Chest? (Explained!)

 What usually happens here is that your elbows will drop and your upper arms will move.

-Realistically, you have now turned skull crushers into a pressing movement.
+Realistically, you have now turned skull crushers into a pressing movement, which can place more stress on the elbows.

 And this will immediately activate the pecs even more.